Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in individual pixels: Methods of fitting time-series photometry

 where we define $h_\mathrm{FCS}$ as the amplitude of flux-conserving systematics, $f_{(i, j)}$ is the average flux on pixel $(i, j)$, $f_\mathrm{neigh; (i, j)}$ is defined as the sum of the fluxes of all neighbouring pixels to pixel $(i, j)$, and we define $n_{(i, j), (i', j')}$ analogously to the Kronecker delta but for neighbouring pixels:

-Note that we will not be fitting all pixels on the detector which means we will be fitting pixels which have neighbours not included in our fit.
-As flux may still "move between" these pixels, we will still account for the additional variance experienced by these border pixels by including these pixel fluxes in the sum of neighbouring fluxes $f_\mathrm{neigh; (i, j)}$.
-However, there will be no corresponding covariance terms included in the covariance matrix.
-This has the consequence that the flux which moves between pixels being fit and pixels not being fit will not be conserved, although this only affects pixels at the edges of our boundary which will typically experience low flux.
-This effect can be reduced by including more pixels in the fit, although this comes at increased computational cost.
+We note that we chose not to fit all the pixels on the detector, which means we ended up fitting pixels that have neighbours not included in our fit.
+As the flux may still `move between' these pixels, we still account for the additional variance experienced by these border pixels by including these pixel fluxes in the sum of neighbouring fluxes, $f_\mathrm{neigh; (i, j)}$.
+However, there are no corresponding covariance terms included in the covariance matrix.
+The consequence of this is that the flux moving between pixels being fit and pixels not being fit will not be conserved; although this only affects pixels at the edges of our boundary, which will typically experience low flux.
+This effect can be reduced by including more pixels in the fit, although this comes at an increased computational cost.